Infinity Guitar Works

 ADVERTISEMENT

 Fitting Dunlop Straplocks to your guitar is one of the easiest ways to protect your instrument from accidental damage.
-While there are lots of variations of the strap lock system on the market, we’ve found that the Dunlop Dual Design models are the most useful.
+While there are lots of variations of the strap lock system made by various manufacturers currently on the market, they all rely on using a second part which is fitted to the strap.
+We’ve found that the Dunlop Dual Design models are the most useful.
 Mainly because they can also be used with a standard guitar strap as well as with a strap fitted with the second half of the strap lock system.
-This gives them a level of versatility that other brands simple don’t have.
+This gives them a level of versatility that other brands simply don’t have.
+Everyone forgets to pack a strap for a gig once inter playing life.
+With the Dunlop Straplock system, you will at least be able to get through the gig if you can borrow a standard strap from a bandmate.

 Fitting your Dunlop® Straplocks to your guitar